lp0ql/next-15.3.1-double-server-side-rendering/README.md

 ## Repository Structure

-This repository contains two separate Next.js applications:
+This repository contains three separate Next.js applications:

 - **`/14` directory**: Contains a Next.js 14.2.28 application that demonstrates the correct behavior
 - **`/15` directory**: Contains a Next.js 15.3.1 application that demonstrates the bug
+- **`/15-reproduction-template` directory**: Contains an official Next.js reproduction template with minimal code to demonstrate the issue (created with `npx create-next-app -e reproduction-template`)

-Both directories contain identical code structures, allowing for direct comparison of behavior between versions.
+Both the `/14` and `/15` directories contain identical code structures, allowing for direct comparison of behavior between versions.
+The `/15-reproduction-template` directory follows the official Next.js issue reproduction template format.

 ## The Bug Being Verified